ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 ## Related features

-CKEditor 5 has more features that can help you better organize your document content:
+CKEditor&nbsp;5 has more features that can help you better organize your document content:
 * {@link features/headings Headings} &ndash; Organize your content into thematic sections.
 * {@link features/page-break Page break} &ndash; Divide your document into pages.
 * {@link features/title Document title} &ndash; Clearly separate the title from the body.